B2B Marketing: How to Generate Leads Without a Sales Team

 That model is dying.
 Fast.

 There's a better way.
 Build a self-serve lead generation machine that runs on content, SEO, and automation.
 No cold calls.
-No pushy sales pitches.
+No pushy pitches.
 Just valuable content that pulls customers in.

-Why the old B2B model is broken
+Why the old model is broken

-That was maybe true in 2005.
-It's fiction now.
+Maybe true in 2005.
+Fiction now.

 Modern B2B buyers do their own research.
 They read reviews.
 Compare options.
 Watch demos on YouTube.
 Join Slack communities.
 Ask ChatGPT for recommendations.